Chetan260302/DataVisualization/README.md

 # DataVisualization
-DataVisualiztion using powerbi first Clean Data using power query then use Data Report
+DataVisualiztion using powerbi first Clean Data using power query then Data Report